peteroupc/html3dutil/tutorials/glmath.md

 transformation from one coordinate system to another.
 Transformations include translation (shifting), scaling, and rotation.
 Functions dealing with matrices begin with "mat".
+For more details, see the {@tutorial matrixdetails} tutorial.

 ### Translation <a id=Translation></a>